 True to his promise Nelson Mandela stepped down in 1999 after one term as President.
 He continued to work with the Nelson Mandela Children’s Fund he set up in 1995 and established the Nelson Mandela Foundation and The Mandela Rhodes Foundation.

-In April 2007 his grandson Mandla Mandela became head of the Mvezo Traditional Council at a ceremony at the Mvezo Great Place.
+In April 2007 his grandson Mandla Mandela was installed as head of the Mvezo Traditional Council at a ceremony at the Mvezo Great Place.

 Nelson Mandela never wavered in his devotion to democracy, equality and learning.
 Despite terrible provocation, he never answered racism with racism.
-His life has been an inspiration to all who are oppressed and deprived; to all who are opposed to oppression and deprivation.
+His life is an inspiration to all who are oppressed and deprived; and to all who are opposed to oppression and deprivation.

 He died at his home in Johannesburg on 5 December 2013.